Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 Metrics on team member referrals

-• In the United States, shortages in skills have reached historic highs, with 69 percent of firms reporting difficulty filling positions.
+• In the United States, shortages in skills have reached historic highs, with 69% of firms reporting difficulty filling positions.

 • According to estimates, there will be a worldwide human skill shortfall of around 85 million individuals by 2030.